pyvivid/K8S-References/04_02_Networking_In_Docker.md

 # <p style="text-align: center;">Understanding Docker Networking</p>

 Lets say we have a machine with Docker installed on it.
 The machine has 1 eth0 interface attached to it, with an ip address of 192.168.1.10.
-This machine is hosting a webserver, that is reachable on port 80.
+This machine is hosting a webserver, that is reachable on po rt 80.
 Now when hosting the Docker engine, we have multiple network options to use.

 ### Option 1:
 With the **NONE** network, the docker containers created within the host are not connected to any network, they cannot reach the outside world and are not reachable from the outside world.
+The container is not reachable internally or externally.

 ### Option 2:
 With the **HOST** Network, the containers are attached to the host's network and there is no isolation within the hosts container.
+There is no port mapping involved here.
-If we deploy a web application listening on port 80 on the host, then no other container can use the same port for accepting incoming connections
+If we deploy a web application listening on port 80 on the host, then no other container can use the same port for accepting incoming connections.<br>

 ### Option 3:
 With the **Bridge** network option, other than the eth0 a virtual network is created within the host, which the Docker containers can attach to.
 ![p1](https://github.com/pyvivid/K8S-References/assets/94853400/d29bddcf-a418-45ba-88ff-10dfe24e68c0)<br>